 To be considered stalking, the respondent had to say that these behaviors, either singly or in combination, occurred more than once and were done by the same person.

-Most often, the offender’s affiliation to the university was described as a student (64%), particularly among undergraduate students.
-In describing the relationship of the offender to the victim, students most often indicated that it was a friend or acquaintance (64%), followed by a stranger (41%), and someone they had dated or were intimate with (14%).
+Most often, the offender’s affiliation to the college was described as a student ( 46%).
+In describing the relationship of the offender to the victim, students most often indicated that it was a friend or acquaintance

 One important policy concern is whether victims of sexual assault and misconduct report it to either the appropriate university agency or another organization, such as law enforcement.
 To understand how often this happens, those students reporting a victimization were presented with a list of agencies that were tailored to specific campus resources.
 This list ranged from agencies concerned with prosecuting offenders (e.g., the Title IX office; campus or local police) to those concerned with assisting the victim with the consequences of the incident (e.g., health care providers; victim services).
 Students were asked if they reported the victimization to any of these places (hereafter referred to as “agencies”).
 These questions were asked for those students reporting sexual contact involving physical force and incapacitation for each behavior (penetration, sexual touching).
 It was also asked of those reporting IPV and stalking.